 You know that a daily multivitamin can provide your children with the essential nutrients they need to thrive, but have you ever considered probiotics?
 This healthy bacteria occurs naturally in the gut and offers protection in the digestive tract to block harmful bacteria from invading the body’s defense system.
 However, sometimes, the body’s naturally occurring probiotic count simply isn’t enough.

-We recommend supplementing with Hallelujah Diet Children's Probiotic.
-This product contains BLIS K12, a clinically proven probiotic strain that helps support ear, nose and throat immune health in children.
-In one study of 82 children ages 3-12 the results showed that BLIS K12 supplementation can minimize the reoccurrence of common childhood ear and throat complaints, by approximately 40% and 90%, respectively.
-This product also supports the health of the digestive tract with five strains of probiotics, also working to build a strong immune system.
-Our Children's Probiotic contains no lactose or gluten, and is a Non-GMO, plant-based product that comes in a delicious strawberry flavor.
-Now's a great time to consider supplementing your kids' diets with a beneficial probiotic product.
+We recommend supplementing with Hallelujah Diet Children’s Probiotic.
+This product supports the health of the digestive tract with eight strains of probiotics, also working to build a strong immune system.
+Our Children’s Probiotic contains no lactose or gluten, and is a Non-GMO, plant-based product that comes in a delicious cherry flavor.
+Now’s a great time to consider supplementing your kids’ diets with a beneficial probiotic product.